E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/QMCQEPack/readme.rst

 ..  contents:: :local:

-QMCQEPack is an interface between the QMCPack software for Quantum Monte Carlo simulations of electronic structure and the DFT software Quantum Espresso, that allows the DFT computation on the flight of single electron orbitals to be included in trial wave functions for QMC simulations
+QMCQEPack is an interface between the QMCPack software for Quantum Monte Carlo simulations of electronic structure and the DFT software Quantum Espresso, that allows the DFT computation on the fly of single electron orbitals to be included in trial wave functions for QMC simulations

 Purpose of Module